Wildfire prompts evacuations west of Maryhill

-WISHRAM, Wash. — A wildfire that broke out Tuesday afternoon has prompted evacuations west of Maryhill, on the Washington side of the Columbia River Gorge.
+WISHRAM, Wash. — A wildfire that broke out Tuesday afternoon has prompted evacuations west of Maryhill, on the Washington side of the Columbia River Gorge has grown to an estimated 10,000 acres.

 Highway 14 in Washington is closed between Dallesport and Maryhill.